 Foreigners who are willing to invest at least 1 million Thai Baht in Thailand without any minimum prescribed period will be entitled to purchase up to 20 rai of land for the purpose of housing for the employees.
 However, this depends on how small or large your company is and the transactions involved which relies on the discretion of the Board of Investment.
 Also, the land bought should be located in the same area where the said company is located.

 The foreign national can lease the land from the owner, who is a Thai national.
 The maximum duration of such a lease agreement under the Thai Property Law is 30 years, with the option to renew if agreed upon by the lessor.
-This is considered as the least complex option for a foreign national to have the right of usage of land in the country.
+This is considered as the least complex option.
+This for a foreign national to have the right of usage of land in the country.
 Land being leased over three years should be registered at the Land Department for it to be legally binding.

-A Thai company or a Thai spouse of a foreign national may grant the Right of Superficies favourable to the foreigner, granting him the right to personally own all developments situated in a certain land.
+A Thai company or a Thai spouse of a foreign national may grant the right of superficies favourable to the foreigner, granting him the right to personally own all developments situated in a certain land.
 Through this option, the foreigner can become the registered owner of a house without ownership of the land.